What if they could be playful explorations of a new world?

 Brains go: “Ah, the perfect time to coast!
 That person’s doing all the heavy lifting.”

 Imagine you’re watching Hidden Figures and halfway through, the movie stops.
-The lights flash on.
-A paper and pen are thrust at you, and you’re asked to solve one of the equations.
+The lights flash on and you’re asked to solve one of the equations.
 Bruh.

 The same thing happens when we force sudden interaction in the middle of a lecture.